 - It could be something as mundane as trying to stop a neighbour dumping rubbish outside your premises.

-Even if you win the case, the time, stress and disruption involved in litigation can outweigh any financial gains.
+Even if you win, the time, stress and disruption involved in litigation can outweigh any financial gains.
 So a key objective for most businesses is to avoid being drawn into litigation in the first place.

 Obtain legal advice before signing or issuing contracts

 - Draw up a standard set of terms and conditions for sales contracts, and another set for purchase contracts.
-Any sale or purchase should be made 'subject to the enclosed terms and conditions'.
+Any sale or purchase should be made "subject to terms and conditions".

 - This avoids the need to seek legal advice on everyday transactions.